tdwndr/site/content/_index.md

 I'm currently Experience Design Transformation Lead at [Lloyds Banking Group](https://www.lloydsbankinggroup.com).

-I have a 10-year track record across design, product and strategy roles in financial services.
-Some of the things I've delivered include:
+With a 10-year track record across design, product and strategy roles in financial services, some of the big things I've delivered include:

 *   Creating a new **design operations framework** to support a team of 500+ designers
 *   Building **CancaraOS**, an operating system for brand experience and design quality